-All pupils will complete a modular GCSE in Mathematics at either foundation or higher tier.
-Pupils will be placed in classes according to their results in the Year 10 Examinations.
+All students will complete a modular GCSE in Mathematics at either foundation or higher tier.
+Additionally, a number of students will be given the opportunity to study GCSE Statistics.
+Students will be placed in classes according to their results in the Year 10 Examinations.
+There is further information on this course on page 13.